dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 - Wildcard.
 A wildcard App ID allows you to use a single App ID to match multiple apps, and typically takes the form `com.domainname.*`.
 A wildcard App ID can be used to install most apps to a device, and should be used for apps that do not enable app-specific capabilities.
 - Explicit.
 An explicit App ID is unique to a single app, and typically takes the form `com.domainname.myid`.
 An explicit App ID allows the installation of one app, with a matching bundle identifier, to a device.
 Explicit App IDs are typically used for apps that enable app-specific capabilities such as Apple Pay, or Game Center.

-The recommended approach is to create a *wildcard App ID*, unless your app uses app-specific capabilities. <!-- For information on creating Explicit App IDs, refer to the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide.-->
+The recommended approach is to create a *wildcard App ID*, unless your app uses app-specific capabilities.
+For more information about capabilities, see [Capabilities](~/ios/capabilities.md).

 A wildcard App ID can be created with the following steps: